Moroccan wall hanging

 This large, mid-19th century Moroccan wall hanging, or haiti, is a highlight of the textile collection of the Indianapolis Museum of Art, which is in Indianapolis, Indiana.
 Made in the cultural center of Fez, it is crafted of the finest materials: silk velvet embroidered with gold metallic thread.

 Description

 The seven panels of this wall hanging, in alternating crimson and emerald velvet, were sewn not by women, as was typical of Moroccan embroidery, but by professional male needleworkers.
 That is because this haiti represents the most prestigious and complicated form of textile.
 The men were under close supervision by the leatherworkers' guild, since the work was so complex it required custom-made leather templates.
 They stitched around the templates with a special technique known as underside couching that kept the precious gold thread from being wasted on the unseen underside.
-The interlaced mihrab motif, echoing a mosque's arch-shaped niche, makes this wall hanging a magnificent backdrop for special occasions.
+The interlaced mihrab motif, echos a mosque's arch-shaped niche.